notechsolution/nodeboot/README.md

 # run all tests
 npm testy

-# for production environment build & run, you may run below command, not hot-reload
+# for production environment build & run, you may run below command, not hot-reload, start at localhost:8443
 npm run prod, with smaller assets

 ```